View the article online at http://citywire.co.uk/wealth-manager/article/a745285

 by Elsa Buchanan on Apr 08, 2014 at 07:56

-‘We are having success with individuals that are wanting to join us and bringing business with them, but also the large banks in the private client space moving up their minimums and that is presenting us with opportunities,’ he added.
+‘The large banks in the private client space are moving up their minimums and that is presenting us with opportunities,’ Killingbeck said.

 News sponsored by: